NonstickAtom972/Grammer2/docs/tutorials/drawing.md

 * Width is how wide the sprite is.
 1=8 pixels, 2=16 pixels,....
 Default is 1.
 * Height is the number of pixels tall the sprite is.
 Default is 8.

-## Line(
-This is used to draw rectangles.
-The syntax for this command is:
-`Line(x,y,Height,Width,Method`

-* x is a value from 0 to 95 and is the x pixel coordinate to begin drawing at
-* y is a value from 0 to 63 and is the y pixel coordinate to begin drawing at
-* Height is a value from 1 to 64 is the number of pixels tall the box will be
-* Width is a value from 1 to 96 is the number of pixels tall the box will be
-* Method is what kind of fill you want:
-  * 0-White.
-This turns off all of the pixels of the rectangle
-  * 1-Black.
-This turns on all of the pixels of the rectangle
-  * 2-Invert.
-This inverts all of the pixels of the rectangle
-  * 3-Black border.
-Draws a black perimeter not changing the inside
-  * 4-White border.
-Draws a white perimeter not changing the inside
-  * 5-Inverted border.
-Draws an inverted perimeter not changing the inside
-  * 6-Black border, White inside.
-  * 7-Black border, Inverted inside.
-  * 8-White border, Black inside.
-  * 9-White border, Inverted inside.
-  * 10-Shifts the contents in that rectangle up
-  * 11-Shifts the contents in that rectangle down
-  * 12-
-  * 13-
-  * 14-Pxl-Test Rect (count the number of ON pixels in the rectangle)
-  * 15-Pxl-Test Border (count the number of ON pixels on the border)
-  * 16-Inverted border, black fill
-  * 17-Inverted border, white fill

-## Line('
-This is used to draw lines.
-The syntax for this command is `Line('x1,y1,x2,y2[,Method[,Buffer` So it is two sets of pixel coordinates and then the Method:
-* 0=White
-* 1=Black
-* 2=Invert

-If Method is omitted, it uses `1` as the default.

-* Buffer is the buffer to draw to.

 ## Pt-Change(
 This command is used to draw tilemaps.
 There is currently one method, but more should be added in the future.
 Here is the